Trauma is not what happens to us,

 Have you suffered through traumatic events in your life and you aren’t sure if you will ever be able to move past them?
 Do you struggle with painful memories and body sensations and aren’t sure how to manage them?
 Do you feel depressed, irritable, detached, and anxious, and blame yourself for how you react to people and situations?
 Do you engage in destructive patterns of behavior, such as recurrent unhealthy relationships, drug or alcohol abuse, social isolation, disordered eating, or self-harm?

-Therapy is a safe space for you to work through your distress and gain freedom from your past.
-Using a collaborative mind-body approach, I will work with you to discover your individual path towards healing and trauma resolution.
+Therapy can be a safe space for you to work through your distress and gain freedom from your past.
+Using a collaborative mind-body approach, I'll work with you to discover your individual path towards healing and trauma resolution.